bartbutenaers/node-red-dashboard-2-ui-video/README.md

 This property can be overwritten dynamically via `msg.ui_update.logType` (with possible values *'none'*, *'console'* and *'msg'*).

 ### Ready poster
 Image that will be shown inside the video player when the player has been initialized.
 If no poster has been specified, the first frame of the video will be displayed.
+See the [wiki](https://github.com/bartbutenaers/node-red-dashboard-2-ui-video/wiki/Introduction-to-posters) for more information.

 This property can be overwritten dynamically via `msg.ui_update.readyPoster`.

 ### Error poster
 Image that will be shown inside the video player after a fatal error.
 If no poster has been specified, the first frame of the video will be displayed.
+See the [wiki](https://github.com/bartbutenaers/node-red-dashboard-2-ui-video/wiki/Introduction-to-posters) for more information.

 This property can be overwritten dynamically via `msg.ui_update.errorPoster`.

 ### Config